NixenBiksen/ctf-nix/README.md

 - `ctf-python`: A Python environment preconfigured with popular CTF-related packages such as `pwntools`, `z3`, and more.
 - `ctf-env`: A traditional Linux-like environment based on `pkgs.buildFHSUserEnv`, designed to run CTF binaries that require a non-NixOS environment.
 It also integrates with the [`nix-shell-wrapper`](https://github.com/NixenBiksen/nix-shell-wrapper) to improve your workflow by setting the `NIX_SHELL_WRAPPER_DESCRIPTIONS` environment variable, which provides additional context inside your shell about the current environment.
-- `seccomp-tools`: A Nix derivation for the open-source [`seccomp-tools`](https://github.com/david942j/seccomp-tools), useful for analyzing and understanding seccomp profiles in challenges.
+- `seccomp-tools`: A nix derivation for the open-source [`seccomp-tools`](https://github.com/david942j/seccomp-tools), useful for analyzing and understanding seccomp profiles in challenges.

 ---

 ## Usage

 One easy way to use these tools is through `nix run`.
-This allows you to run packages directly from the GitHub repository without needing to modify your Nix configuration:
+This allows you to run packages directly from the GitHub repository without needing to modify your nix configuration:

 - To run the `ctf-env` package: